vippsas/vipps-report-api/vipps-report-api-faq.md

 * Accounting partners have one set of API keys for all their merchants:
   [Accounting keys](https://developer.vippsmobilepay.com/docs/partner/partner-keys/#types-of-partner-keys).
-  The accounting keys can not be used to make payments, and merchants are therefore allowed to share them with the accounting partner (API keys that can be used for payments must never be shared).
+  The accounting keys can not be used to make payments.
 * Merchant can easily
   [give access to an accounting partner](https://developer.vippsmobilepay.com/docs/APIs/report-api/api-guide/overview/#give-access-to-an-accounting-partner) on